-- 1. Press and hold the transmitter's SET button as you switch the transmitter on.
-The transmitter's LED will flash red slowly. - 2.
-Press and hold the receiver's LINK button as you switch on the speed control by pressing the EZ-Set button. - 3.
-When the transmitter and receiver's LEDs turn solid green, the system is bound and ready for use.
+- Press and hold the transmitter's SET button as you switch transmitter on.
+The transmitter's LED will flash red slowly.
+Release the SET button - Press and hold the receiver's LINK button as you switch on the speed control by pressing the EZ-Set button.
+Release the LINK button. - When the transmitter and receiver's LEDs turn solid green, the system is bound and ready for use.
 Confirm that the steering and throttle operate properly before driving your model.